kivy/python-for-android/README.md

 It automatically supports dependencies on most pure Python packages.
-For other packages, including those that depend on C code, a special "recipe" must be written to support cross-compiling. python-for-android comes with recipes for many of the mostly popular libraries (e.g. numpy and sqlalchemy) built in.
+For other packages, including those that depend on C code, a special "recipe" must be written to support cross-compiling. python-for-android comes with recipes for many of the most popular libraries (e.g. numpy and sqlalchemy) built in.

 python-for-android works by cross-compiling the Python interpreter and its dependencies for Android devices, and bundling it with the app's python code